harleydutton/Tabula-Rasa/tabula-rasa.md

 ### Difficulty
 The difficulty of a skill check can be modified by a number of things.
 A character's flavor, other characters, and the world itself can all cause a skill-check to become easier or harder.
 The storyteller decides if any of these things is meaningful enough to make the roll easy or hard.
 What this means for the check is that the target number for the success of an individual die changes based on the subjective difficulty.
 The usual difficulty is 5 meaning 5's and 6's are successes.
 For hard checks only 6's are successes.
 For easy checks 4's, 5's, and 6's are all successes.
 Checks with a difficulty of impossible are automatic failures and checks with a difficulty of trivial are automatic successes.

-### Nested Checks
+### Nested Checks (decide and fix)
 If a character is trying to do two things at once, juggling while doing a backflip for instance, just increase the difficulty.
 If a player is doing two things that are radically different, that is the appropriate time to make two skill checks.
-(Doing a backflip and casting a spell)
+(Doing a backflip and casting a spell).
+Only make one check for each action.
+Backflipping down some stairs while shooting a gun would normally be a nested check and honestly it should be.
+Make the checks fail individually and succeed individually if possible.
+So I guess nest checks, but only for the combination of movement and major actions.
+Maybe?

 ### Gambits
 Gambits are where you make a deal with the storyteller to modify the the difficulty of a check, the pass-effect, and the fail-effect.
 You might ask for something special to happen on a success in exchange for an increase in difficulty.